Majors, Minors, and Certificates

 Declaring a Minor

 Students may declare a minor only after they have first declared a major.
-The declaration of minor process is identical to that of majors, and done via a Declaration of Minor Form.
+The declaration of minor process is identical to that of majors, and done via a Declaration of Minor Form found in ESTHER.
 Students may not major and minor in the same subject (for example, a student may not pursue both a major and minor in History).

 Declaring a Certificate

 Additionally, students may declare their intent to pursue a university certificate only after they have first declared a major.
-The declaration of intent to pursue a university certificate process is identical to that of majors, and done via a Declaration of University Certificate Form.
+The declaration of intent to pursue a university certificate process is identical to that of majors, and done via a Declaration of University Certificate Form found in ESTHER.

 Advising, Transcripts, and Degree Audit